BillJr99/Ursinus-CS477/_pages/Assignments/asmt-regression.md

 ## Deliverables

 Submit one or two Jupyter notebooks (`.ipynb`), clearly labeled for the regression and classification tasks.
 Each notebook should include clean, well-commented code with narrative explanations in Markdown cells, describing your data choices, implementation steps, and evaluation results.
-Include plots of metrics versus hyperparameters ($\lambda$, <span>\\(\alpha\\)</span>) and figures showing loss curves, ROC curves, and residual analyses.
+Include plots of metrics versus hyperparameters (<span>\\(\lambda\\)</span>, <span>\\(\alpha\\)</span>) and figures showing loss curves, ROC curves, and residual analyses.
 Accompany your notebooks with a short, well-structured report (approximately two pages) summarizing your dataset rationale, modeling decisions, your findings on generalization, and the observed effects of regularization and normalization.
 Ensure reproducibility by fixing random seeds and listing software version information.